The 18 Best Apps for Saving Money in College

 Created by personal finance expert Dave Ramsey, EveryDollar takes a baby-steps approach to tracking and saving money.
 Users assign each dollar to one of eight categories or a savings account to analyze their spending over time, and can make adjustments to keep themselves on track toward achieving their goals.

-If you want EveryDollar to automatically input transactions or connect to your credit card and/or bank accounts, you’ll have to pay $60 for three months, $100 for six months, or $130 for 12 months.
+If you want EveryDollar to automatically input transactions through your bank accounts, you’ll have to pay $17.99/month or $79.99/12 months for EveryDollar Premium.

 9. Qapital

-In addition to helping you create a budget and track your spending habits, Qapital rounds up every transaction you make to the nearest $2 and funnels those funds into an FDIC-insured account.
-Alternatively, you can use that money to grow a goal-based ETF investment portfolio, allowing you to save money for a big purchase or expense.
+In addition to helping you create a budget and track your spending habits, you can grow a goal-based investment portfolio, allowing you to save money for a big purchase or expense.

 You can pay $3/month for the basic version of the app or opt for a premium subscription at $6/month or $12/month.